nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

 ## Timing

+The seminar series is currently on break.

 We aim at having a talk every month.
 The time for each seminar will be set by the speaker.
-We are inviting everyone to suggest topics and/or speakers for this series [here](https://github.com/nordic-rse/nordic-rse.github.io/issues).
+We are inviting everyone to suggest topics and/or speakers for this series [on our github page as issues](https://github.com/nordic-rse/nordic-rse.github.io/issues).

 ## Format